Accessing Free Treatment

 If you are in paid employment, you may be able to access free counselling through your company’s Employee Assistance Programme.
 For more info visit eapservices.co.nz or talk to your employer.

 Wait times for these services can be long at times.
-Do not less this discourage you.
+Do not let this discourage you.
 Come in to the Hope Centre in Dunedin, New Zealand and have a chat to our Peer Support team.
 We can support you while you wait for further mental health support.